Frequently asked questions

 Slavery is often hidden and can be difficult to identify, but there are few signs which might mean that someone is in slavery.
 Someone in slavery might:

-If you believe you spotted someone who might be in slavery, you can call the Modern Slavery Helpline on 0800 0121 700 or fill out an online form, or you can simply call the police or Crimestoppers.
+If you believe you spotted someone who might be in slavery, you can call the Modern Slavery Helpline on 0800 0121 700, or you can simply call the police or Crimestoppers.
 Do not try to intervene on your own as it might make the situation of that person worse.

 Supporting Anti-Slavery International